 Traffic deviation from conventional modes of transport to HSR reduces the activity in these modes and it is assumed that the average avoidable cost in other modes of transport equals their prices net of indirect taxes.
 These prices are taken from different sources and though they are approximations to the actual avoidable costs, we expect that any possible bias is in favor of the project.
 The average price for the airlines in the Stockholm-Gothenburg route is collected from different travel websites.
 This value is multiplied by 0.8 to account for the presence of the low-cost airlines in the corridor and shadow pricing.
 The average prices of a bus-trip are taken from the website of SWEBUS.
 A conversion factor of 0.9 is applied to account for shadow pricing.
 Prices of the conventional train are taken from the website of SJ.
-A conversion factor of 0.8 is applied to account for shadow pricing.
-The cost of a car-trip is approximated from different sources and follows the basic argument of Sections 5 and 6.
-A load factor of 1.3 is assumed to convert passenger-trips into car-trips.
+A conversion factor of 0.8 is applied to account for shadow pricing 5 and 6.
+An occupancy factor of 1.3 is assumed to convert passenger-trips into car-trips.